top of page

 Discover a collection of pewter hunting figurines where French manufacturing meets the tradition of hunting with hounds.
 All these pieces are made and painted by hand by the Figurart workshop.

-hunting figurines white background_edi
+hunting figurines on a white background_edi

 deer head logo

-Hunting in figurine art
+Hunting in the art of figurines

-dogs logo
+dog logo

 bottom of page